hintron/Oldentide/Website/HTTPS.md

 * sudo crontab -e
 Add the following line, which will do a renewal check every day at 5 am:
 0 5 * * * certbot renew -q
-Again, this assumes that a webserver is running and serving static files when it runs.
+Again, this assumes that the Oldentide webserver is running and serving static files from the same place.
 (See https://help.ubuntu.com/community/CronHowto)